santosh0787/consul_terraform_example/README.md

    - 'rg'      : Resource group name

-4. Download the main.tf and variables.tf files from this repo and execute terraform commands
+4. Download the main.tf and variables.tf files from this repo.
+Provide your subscription and tenant id.
+Execute terraform commands

    `terraform init`